gwinnem/vue-responsive-grid-layout/docs/REFACTORING.md

 Verified throughout: typecheck, full unit suite (620/620), and the complete e2e suite (61/61, run against the real dev server).

+### 115. Homepage (`vitepress-docs/index.md`) refactored to reflect the solution better

+Cross-checked the existing 12-feature homepage grid against `FEATURES.md` and `PRODUCTION_READINESS.md` to find genuine gaps rather than guessing.
+Confirmed the "45 Examples" link and "21.84 KB gzip" bundle-size claim were both still accurate (not stale), so left those untouched.
+Found three shipped, differentiating capabilities missing from the homepage entirely: RTL layout mirroring (`isMirrored`), the framework-agnostic `/core` entry point (previously only a sub-clause inside the TypeScript-first card, not its own card), and the project's own testing rigor (98%+ coverage, cross-browser Playwright e2e, mutation testing) — a genuine trust signal for a new visitor evaluating adoption, not surfaced anywhere on the page before.
+Added all three as their own feature cards (15 total, a clean 5-row grid), and trimmed the TypeScript-first card's own text since the core entry point now has its own dedicated card rather than being mentioned twice.
+Verified the YAML frontmatter still parses correctly after the edit.

+### 116. `vitepress-docs/guide/coverage.md` updated to reflect this session's actual changes, not left stale

+Two confirmed staleness issues, found by cross-checking rather than
+assumed: the e2e test count still said 59/177 runs, but this session's own work (the RTL live-resize test, the cross-grid z-index regression test) brought it to 61/183 — updated to match.
+More substantively, the "RTL + an in-progress resize" bullet under "why these files aren't at 100%" still described this as the single most significant remaining gap with zero e2e coverage — but this session added exactly that test (`e2e/drag-and-resize.spec.ts`'s "RTL: the live visual..." test, confirmed to genuinely fail without the fix before being added).
+Rewrote the bullet to reflect that the actual behavioral gap is closed, while being precise about a real, distinct nuance rather than
+overclaiming: Vitest's own statement/branch percentages above are collected purely from the jsdom unit/component suite, not from Playwright, so this exact branch may still show as uncovered in the Vitest report specifically even though the behavior itself is now verified by a real browser test — no dedicated component-level test was added alongside the e2e one.
+Left unclaimed rather than guessed, since regenerating the actual coverage report to check directly wasn't possible this pass (see the standing network-restriction note elsewhere in this file).
+Checked other docs (`PRODUCTION_READINESS.md`, `FEATURES.md`, `README.md`) for the same stale count and found none;
+the one other "59 e2e" mention, in this file's own finding #105, is a correctly-preserved historical record of a past state, not a current claim, and was left untouched.

 ## Structural: both `GridItem.vue` and `GridLayout.vue` were doing too much — done

 **`GridItem.vue`** — checked directly rather than assumed.
 This section